 The Georgia Science Teachers Association supports the position that

-The Georgia Science Teachers Association supports quality teaching and learning which result in high levels of student achievement.
-An assessment phase is an essential part of any teaching and learning cycle, and student achievement in science should be evidenced by fair and multiple student assessments.
+The Georgia Science Teachers Association supports quality teaching and learning that lead to high levels of student achievement.
+An assessment phase is an essential part of any teaching and learning cycle, and student achievement in science should be evidenced by multiple student assessments that are fair and equitable.
 The design and selection of these assessments must reflect best teaching practices which ensure that students:

 Assessment data must be viewed as a reflection of the learning processes and should be used to make adjustments in content, teaching, and/or learning strategies in order to improve student achievement.
 If linked to student promotion and/or teacher accountability, assessment data must also be used to design the necessary changes to stimulate improvements.